SIGRID MACDONALD: AUTHOR AND EDITOR

 Stephen King recommends giving a manuscript to a trusted reader once you’ve reached the point where you've written all that you can.
 After receiving important feedback from your reader, it's time to hire an editor.

 THE ROLE OF THE EDITOR

 What constitutes a good editor?
 It depends on what you're looking for.
 Some people only want to have their work checked for basic spelling and grammatical errors.
 Why is that necessary, you might ask, in the age of spell-checkers?
 A spell-checker can only determine if a word is misspelled, not if it’s being used out of context.
 For example, if you wanted to say, "My aunt came over for tea," but you wrote, "My ant came over for tea," the spell-checker will accept that as being correct.
 Likewise, it will consider both "everyday" and "every day" to be spelled properly.
 That's true but "everyday" is an adjective whereas "every day" is a noun preceded by an adjective.

 Editors are usually familiar with several different types of English.
-I grew up in New Jersey, so I use American English as my default, but I've lived in Canada for almost twenty years, so I'm familiar with Canadian spelling (e.g., I spelled “nonfiction” the American way.
-If I were to have written that as a Canadian word, I would have written "non-fiction").
-And I’ve edited at least six books for authors in the United Kingdom; therefore, I know British spelling, as well as Australian.
+I grew up in New Jersey, so I use American English as my default, but I've lived in Canada for more than twenty years, so I'm familiar with Canadian spelling (e.g., I spelled “nonfiction” the American way.
+If I had written that as a Canadian word, I would have written "non-fiction").
+And, out of the 85 books that I've edited, at least fifteen were written by authors in the United Kingdom; therefore, I know British spelling, as well as Australian.

 In addition, I rely on the Merriam-Webster Dictionary, as well as Collins Gage Canadian Dictionary; generally, I use my own good judgment for punctuation, but I own a copy of The Chicago Manual of Style and use it whenever clients request me to do so.